LeoSL/storybook-react/README.md

 * `npm install` on root
 * `cd storybook`
   * `npm install` on storybook directory
+    * Ensure that you have a proper node version (8+).
+If you have NVM you can run `nvm use` inside the same path.
   * `npm run storybook` on storybook directory